Square Pegs: Characters

 Series creator Anne Beatts appeared in two episodes as Miss Rezucha.

-Home life of the students is rarely depicted, but Patty's father is prominently featured in the Christmas episode, played by Tony Dow, best known as the character Wally Cleaver in Leave It to Beaver.
+Home life of the students is rarely depicted, but Patty's father is prominently featured in the Christmas episode.
+He is played by Tony Dow, best known as Wally Cleaver in Leave It to Beaver.

 Production

+Creative staff

+The show was unusual for an American sitcom of the time in having a largely female writing room, at Beatts' instigation.
+Twelve of the 20 produced episodes were written entirely by women, with another 3 being co-written by women.
+As well, half the episodes were directed by women.

+Show opening

 Before the opening credits and theme song begin, every episode starts with the following dialogue appearing in a montage of stills from the school:

 Lauren: Listen.
 I've got this whole high school thing psyched out.
 It all breaks down into cliques.Patty: Cliques?Lauren: Yeah, you know.
 Cliques.
 Little in-groups of different kids.
 All we have to do is click with the right clique, and we can finally have a social life that's worthy of us.Patty: No way!
 Not even with cleavage.Lauren: I tell you, this year we're going to be popular.Patty: Yeah?Lauren: Yeah.
 Even if it kills us.